mozilla/inclusion/code-of-conduct-enforcement/consequence-ladder.md

 * Mandatory CPG onboarding process.

 ### Level 6:  Mozilla, Specified Area(s) Ban
+Private communication of ban from project leadership, with **clarity of violation, consequences of continued behavior**.
+Additionally:
 * Permanent ban in specified areas of the project.
-* Required - no interaction with other people involved.
+* Required to avoid interaction on community messaging platforms (public forums, commenting on bugs) .
-    * This includes avoiding any interactions in any Mozilla channels, as well as external channels like social media (Twitter, Facebook).
-This includes 'following/liking/retweeting'.
+   * This includes avoiding any interactions in any Mozilla channels, spaces/offices, as well as external channels like social media (Twitter, Facebook).
+For example,  'following/liking/retweeting' would be considered a violation of these terms, and consequence would escalate according to his ladder.
-    * This includes in-person events and spaces.
 * Specified accounts deactivated permanently.
 * No attendance at Mozilla spaces, or events, or events where people involved (in any capacity) are in attendance.
 * Mozilla NDA revoked permanently.